Confidential — Prepared for Jon Muller — Not for Redistribution

 The Gap Nobody Has Closed

 First responders call it “the wait.”
-Two months where their equipment sits incomplete.
-Two months where they respond to emergencies with trucks that aren’t fully outfitted.
-Two months that cost lives.
+Up to three years where their equipment sits incomplete.
+Months and months where they respond to emergencies with trucks that aren’t fully outfitted.
+A timeline that costs lives.

 A single fire engine has 12 to 20 compartments.
 Each one custom-fitted for specific equipment.
 Rescue tools in one.
 Medical supplies in another.
 Thermal imaging gear.
 Self-contained breathing apparatus.
 Hydraulic spreaders.
 Every compartment is mission-critical — the wrong size, the wrong weight, the wrong mounting system means equipment that doesn’t fit, bounces loose, or is inaccessible when seconds matter.